Things to Do Dominican Republic: Beaches, Hotels and Tips

 Altos de Chavón: a village frozen in the 16th century

-On the first evening we visit Altos de Chavón, a stunning re-creation of a 16th-century Mediterranean village right on the Casa de Campo grounds.
-I’ll admit I was sceptical when I heard the word “re-creation”, but this place is genuinely breathtaking and wonderfully romantic.
-We have dinner at restaurant La Cantina, where the Mexican menu is full of flavour.
-Order the Chorizo Tortilla and do not skip dessert: the spices make them surprisingly special.
+On the first evening we visit Altos de Chavón, a stunning re-creation of a 16th-century Mediterranean village.
+I was sceptical when I heard “re-creation”.
+But this place is beautiful.
+Wonderfully romantic too.
+We have dinner at restaurant La Cantina.
+The Mexican menu is full of flavour.
+Order the Chorizo Tortilla and do not skip dessert.

 Altos de Chavón | Things to do in the Dominican Republic